provsalt/notes/Geography/Tourism/Changes in tourism/Fluctuations in tourism.md

 Political situations are times of conflicts between groups of people that result in a war.
 This may cause infrastructure and services to be shut down and be damaged.
 Eg: In 2011, Libya had a civil war and most governments discouraged tourist to travel to Libya.
 Eg in 2022, Sri Lanka economy has went down by a lot and poor decisions by the government due to not [[Ideas shaping governance#Having good leadership]].
-This cause fights and protest to take place in the country and even [[Looting]] for [[Food consumption|Food]].
+This cause fights and protest to take place in the country and even [[Looting]] for [[Food preference|Food]].